COSC360/project-rithujaa-makoto/client-side experience.md

 * Profile page

+    It displays the current users profile which includes their name, email and bio

-    Users can customize their profiles with their profile pictures and bio
+    Users can customize their profiles with their profile pictures

 * Search page